ukitaka/HTTPAssertion/README.md

 - 🔍 **HTTP Request Logging**: Automatically intercepts and logs all HTTP requests made by your app
 - ✅ **Flexible Assertions**: Assert requests by URL, HTTP method, headers, query parameters, and more
+- 💬 **Custom Failure Messages**: Support for custom failure messages in all assertion methods, just like XCTest
 - ⏱️ **Wait for Requests**: Built-in waiting functionality for asynchronous request verification
 - 📱 **Cross-Process Communication**: Seamless data sharing between app and test processes
 - 🧪 **XCUITest Integration**: Designed specifically for XCUITest workflows